Eadweard Muybridge: 1830–1850: early life and family

-1850–1860: Bookselling in America
+1850–1860: bookselling in America

 At the age of 20, Muybridge decided to seek his fortune.
 He turned down an offer of money from his grandmother, saying "No, thank you Grandma, I'm going to make a name for myself.
 If I fail, you will never hear of me again."
-Muybridge emigrated to the United States, arriving in New York City in 1850.
+Muybridge immigrated to the United States, arriving in New York City in 1852.
 Here, he was possibly a partner in the book business enterprise Muygridge & Bartlett together with a medical student, which existed for about a year.
 He spent his first years importing and selling books from the UK, and became familiar with early photography through his acquaintance with New York daguerreotypist Silas T. Selleck.

 Muybridge arrived in New Orleans in January 1855, and was registered there as a book agent by April.

-Muybridge probably arrived in California around the autumn of 1855, when it had not yet been a state for more than five years.
+Muybridge probably arrived in California around the autumn of 1855, when it had been a state for barely more than five years.
 He visited the new state capital, Sacramento, as an agent selling illustrated Shakespeare books in April 1856, and soon after settled at 113 Montgomery Street in San Francisco.
 From this address he sold books and art (mostly prints), in a city that was still the booming "capital of the Gold Rush" in the "Wild West".
 There were already 40 bookstores and a dozen photography studios in town, and he even shared his address with a photo gallery, right next to another bookstore.
 He partnered with W.H.
 Oakes as an engraver and publisher of lithograph prints, and still functioned as a book agent for the London Printing and Publishing Company.